 The offence of rape is now defined as sexual penetration without consent.
 People generally think rape as sexual intercourse involving the introduction of a man’s penis into a woman’s vagina.
 However, sexual penetration in this context is much broader than this.

 In order to prove the offence of sexual penetration without consent the prosecution is required to prove beyond reasonable doubt each of the following elements:

 - That the accused is the offender.
-In other words the accused is the one who’s said to have done the things which constitute the offence.
+In other words, the accused is the one who’s said to have done the things which constitute the offence.

 - That the accused sexually penetrated the victim;

-In relation to the second element above sexual penetration in this context includes the penetration of any human body part or object into victim’s vagina or anus.
+In relation to the second element above sexual penetration in this context includes the penetration of any human body part or object into the victim’s vagina or anus.
 It also includes acts of cunnilingus and fellatio.
 Ejaculation is not necessary for there to have been a sexual penetration.
-Nor is it necessary that the act was done for sexual gratification.
+Nor it is necessary that the act was done for sexual gratification.

 “Consent” means consent freely and voluntarily given.
 Consent is not freely and voluntarily given if it is obtained by force, threat, intimidation, deceit or any fraudulent means.
 A failure of a person to offer physical resistance does not of itself constitute consent.

 The issue of consent is frequently the central issue in a trial.
 A person cannot have been taken to consent where that person is asleep or unconscious or where that person is so affected by alcohol or another drug as to be incapable of consenting.
 Nor can a person be taken to have consented in a situation where the person is mistaken about the identity of the other person involved.

 Honest & Reasonable But Mistaken Belief Of Consent